GhaidaMomani/Reading_Notes/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [1] Each article will have it's own README file.
+- [1] Each article/video will have it's own README file.
 - [2] The README will contain the link of the article with the Autor name
 - [3] The README will contain Date of the written summary.